google-research/text-to-text-transfer-transformer/README.md

 ### Reproducing our experiments

-We provide operative configs for all of the experiments in the paper in [gs://t5-data/experiments](https://console.cloud.google.com/storage/browser/t5-data/experiments).
+We provide operative configs for all of the experiments in the [paper][paper] in [gs://t5-data/experiments](https://console.cloud.google.com/storage/browser/t5-data/experiments).
 The `experiments` folder has different subdirectories corresponding to the different sections in our paper.
 For example, [gs://t5-data/experiments/objectives](https://console.cloud.google.com/storage/browser/t5-data/experiments/objectives) contains the experiments from Section 3.3 ("Unsupervised objectives").
 Each subdirectory of the `objectives` folder contains operative configs for some particular experiment (where loosely speaking an "experiment" is one of the rows in one of the tables in our paper).